greenboxal/doggohub/doc/gitlab-basics/create-group.md

-# How to create a group in GitLab
+# How to create a group in DoggoHub

-Your projects in GitLab can be organized in 2 different ways: under your own namespace for single projects, such as `your-name/project-1` or under groups.
+Your projects in DoggoHub can be organized in 2 different ways: under your own namespace for single projects, such as `your-name/project-1` or under groups.